jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 All of these techniques find use in the
 Kollos code.

-## Fields
+## Fields and objects

+Selected Lua tables are regarded as "objects" with "fields".
+This is OO but,
+in keeping with Lua's approach, there is a definite emphasis on the pragmatic, "quick and dirty" over the theoretical and "clean".

 For development purposes,
-after the working grammar is created,
+after the working
+and internal
+grammars are created,
 I census the fields in the important tables.
-It's a cheap substitute for the strictly typed OO Lua does not have, and which I don't really want in general.
+It's a cheap substitute for the strict typing I neither use or, in this context, want.

+## External fields and objects

 ```